kct2020/goutpal-com-skeleventy/site/blog/buttermilk-and-uric-acid/index.md

 Here we look at how to deal with the limited information about buttermilk and uric acid.

 <h2 id="intent">{{ title }} Purpose</h2>
-I wrote <em>Buttermilk and Uric Acid</em> to help <a href="/9601/goutpal-plan-for-gout-dieters/">GoutPal Dieter</a> decide if buttermilk might improve their gout foundation diet.
+I wrote <em>Buttermilk and Uric Acid</em> to help <a href="/9601/goutpal-plan-for-gout-dieters/">GoutPal Dieters</a> decide if buttermilk might improve their gout foundation diet.
 But <a href="/9569/goutpal-plan-for-gout-foodies/">GoutPal Foodies</a> might also find this interesting.
 In either case, use this information to decide if you want to increase your buttermilk intake.
 Then discuss your planned changes with health professionals.
-So that you use buttermilk to help your gout management plan - not hinder it.
+So that you use buttermilk to help your gout management plan – not hinder it.

 <h2 id="good">Is Buttermilk Good for Gout?</h2>
 Gout Foodies often ask if buttermilk is good for gout.
 But they tend to ask that about every food.
 Which is a poor question.
 Because our first consideration is to understand how buttermilk fits into a foundation diet that meets national guidelines.
 So as a GoutPal Dieter, you have determined your own <a href="/10090/mediterranean-or-dash-diet-for-gout/">gout foundation diet</a>.

 Of course, every GoutPal Dieter chooses their own style of foundation diet.
 Personally, I prefer Mediterranean style eating plans.
-Adjusted where feasible to reduce acid load according to PRAL food tables.
-So my starting point for buttermilk would be to use part of my daily 2 cup dairy allowance for a 2,000-calorie Mediterranean style eating pattern<a href="#ref1"><sup>[1]</sup></a>.
+So my buttermilk allowance would be part of my daily 2 cup dairy allowance for a 2,000-calorie Mediterranean style eating pattern<a href="#ref1"><sup>[1]</sup></a>.
+Where feasible, I then refine my choices to reduce acid load according to PRAL food tables.
 Specifically, I would pick  <a href="https://alkascore.com/acid-alkaline-reduced-fat-milk-pral-list/">2% fat buttermilk as the lowest PRAL</a> as a candidate for my gout foundation diet.

-But what about the science?
+You should adopt a similar approach.
+So first review the food group.
+Which for buttermilk is dairy.
+Then consider other factors such as low fat, low salt, acid load, etc. Finally, you have an obvious choice.
+Or a selection to discuss with your advisers.
+But what about buttermilk science?

 <h2 id="science">{{ title }} Science</h2>
 Unfortunately, I cannot find any studies that report effects of buttermilk on uric acid.
 However, one study of general health benefits draws conclusions that apply to gout sufferers…<br />